Why is using good vocabulary so important in an essay?

 - Most Commonly Used Words in College Admissions Essays

-Writing a college admissions essay is all about describing who you are and how you fit into the school you are applying for.
+Writing a college essay is all about describing who you are and how you fit into the school you are applying for.
 Therefore, an important question to ask yourself here would be “Who are you?” rather than trying to boast with elevated and “sophisticated” words that do not quite fit in your essay.
-It is recommended to first brainstorm and outline the things you would like to highlight about yourself in order to choose the right words to use.
+It is recommended to first brainstorm and outline the aspects you would like to highlight about yourself in order to choose the right words to use.

 The following list of adjectives, verbs and nouns are the words commonly used in college admissions essays.
 Using these words will help you to effectively express yourself in a short essay of about 650 words.
 Let’s find out why they are effective terms using some specific examples within admissions essays.